 WHEN SHOULD I GO TO DOI SUTHEP

 We arrived at the temple around lunchtime, which seemed to be very busy at that time.
 A few coaches along with a dozen red shuttle buses coming and going with travellers.
 We were there for about two hours, and there seemed to be a constant flow of people.
-I think it would be best to know why you are going to the temple, and that may help you decide when would be best for you to be there.
-For example, if you are going there to worship, then you can choose to go at any time that suits you.
+I think it would be best to know why you are going to the temple.
+That may help you decide when would be best for you to be there.
+If you are going there to worship, then you can choose to go at any time that suits you.
 If you are going there for photo opportunities, it’s best to head up early, when the temple first opens or later just around sunset.

 IS DOI SUTHEP WORTH IT